CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

     <meta property="og:image" content="{{site.url}}/assets/images/covers/waste-your-vote.png">
 </head>

-So far I've been posting blog posts summarizing existing thoughts.
-Hopefully, in the future, I will run out of these topics and get to new fields.
 Some things I say are sarcasm, but all of my sarcasm is based in truth.
 This is evident in my first post.
 I will let you figure out where the line is.

-Xavier, please critique this post sentence by sentence and tell me EXACTLY where I am wrong and consider the knock-on effects of certain points.

 ‎